 Mukiibi Serunjogi, a reporter for the vernacular weekly Ggwanga, told CPJ he was struck in the knee by a gunshot fired by a security agent.
 Three people were killed during the clashes between security agents and protesters, according to news reports.

-the attacks by both sides on reporters covering this sensitive story,” said CPJ’s Africa Program Coordinator
+“We deplore the attacks by both sides on reporters covering this sensitive story,” said CPJ’s Africa Program Coordinator

 Protestors attacked freelance reporter Benjamin Ssebaggala and photographer Steven Musoke, both of whom sustained minor injuries, local journalists told CPJ.
 The two, along with Lemisa, were working for the vernacular daily Bukedde, which is considered a pro-government publication, said Herbert Lemansi, vice president of the Ugandan Journalists Association.